Rajaprabu9488/language_detector/README.md

 📊 Model Architecture

-Input Layer (Text Vector)

-Fully Connected Hidden Layers
+The neural network architecture consists of:

+Input layer for text features

+Fully connected hidden layers

-ReLU Activation
+ReLU activation functions

-Dropout for regularization
+Dropout layers for regularization

-Output Layer with Softmax activation

-🧪 Example Prediction
-Input: "Hola, ¿cómo estás?"
-Output: Spanish
+Softmax output layer for multi-class classification

-🎯 Use Cases
+🎯 Applications

+Language identification systems

 Multilingual text classification

-Language identification systems

 NLP preprocessing pipelines

-AI-powered chat applications
+AI-powered chat and text analysis applications

-📌 Future Improvements
+📌 Notes

-Add more languages

-Use Transformer-based models (BERT)

-Improve accuracy on short texts

-Deploy as a REST API using Flask/FastAPI
+Due to GitHub file size limitations, large trained model files are not included in this repository.
+Instructions or external links are provided to download the trained model if required.